-Do you know how to cook beans?
+Do you know how to cook beans from scratch?
+Not as big a deal as you might think.
 Every bean variety is a little different in terms of cooking time and they all taste very different.
 So, in the hopes of making your low glycemic eating plan effortless, you will find descriptions and cooking times below.

 Beans are the

 cheapest, low glycemic, super foods on the planet!
 They are really easy to prepare when you've got the cooking and soaking times down.
+The only hard part is remembering to soak them early.
 In addition to cooking them, the other issue

-AVOID GAS: Some suggestions for this problem are to go slow.
+AVOID GAS: Some suggestions for this problem are to go slowly.
 Eat small portions often until your body is used to them.
 Eating them early in the day before you’ve walked or gone to the gym helps.
 Adding garlic, cumin, ginger or a little vinegar at the end of cooking helps.
-How to cook beans includes soaking most varieties which will make them more digestible.
+How to cook beans includes the preparation which means soaking most varieties which will make them more digestible.
 Soak them over night the night before you plan to cook them.
 Sometimes this is all it takes!

 Beans are high fiber, highly nutritious, low glycemic and can be